 - Rattling Wheels

 Many automotive noises are reminiscent of another sound.
 Rattling from your wheels often resembles the sound a small object would make while turning over in a clothes dryer.

 The rattling noise means that something isn’t right with the way your wheels are attached to the car.
 For example, a lug nut may have come loose and started rattling as the wheel turned around.
 Have your tires and wheels checked as soon as possible.

 Roaring noises from under your car may be similar to the sound of going over a bridge on a windy day, except the noises don’t stop once you hit a solid road again.

 This noise almost always comes from an issue with the wheels.
 You may need to replace your tires, have the bearings tightened or replaced, or have your tires balanced to solve the issue.

 Like the grinding brake sounds, we discussed in section four, squealing or screeching brakes necessitate immediate maintenance.
 The screeching may happen whenever you tap your brakes initially, but it could occur anytime you use the brakes if you don’t have the noise checked out.

 In many cases, screeching comes right before grinding sounds develop.
 You may not have enough brake pad thickness to keep the metal components from touching.
 If you catch this early, you may only need to replace the pads.
 However, unsolved brake problems can cause brake failure.

 If you notice any of these sounds, don’t wait to find out what they mean for the future of your vehicle.
-Take your car to Evans Tire & Service Centers for an inspection and routine maintenance.
+Take your car to an Evans Tire & Service Center location near you for inspection and routine maintenance.
 Prompt action on your part can keep your car’s engine purring contentedly for years to come no matter where the road ahead takes you.